JustusvonderBeek/master-thesis-scripts-and-measures/notes/cellular_testing.md

 (If connected to WiFi)

-0. Exchange with google contains infos like local IP...
+1. Start Bluetooth exchange with infos like IP address and some google api service url
-1. Receiver starts mDNS discovery in local Network asking for \<unknown strings\>_tcp.local (IPv4 & IPv6); This is tried
+2. Switch to wifi interface and perform mdns discovery in local Network asking for \<unknown strings\>_tcp.local (IPv4 & IPv6); This is tried multiple times
+3. Exchange with google api via TCP contains file infos, names, and other stuff?
-2. Sender responds with only the second part of the string
+4. Sender responds with only the second part of the string
-3. Sender sends 2 ICMP ping to receiver (ttl=64) resulting in ARP
+5. Sender sends 2 ICMP ping to receiver (ttl=64) resulting in ARP
-4. Receiver responds with 2 ICMP echo replies ttl=64
+6. Receiver responds with 2 ICMP echo replies ttl=64
-5. Sender builds TCP connection to receiver
+7. Sender builds TCP connection to receiver
-6. Initial data like Phone Name, etc are exchanged **in plaintext**
+8. Initial data like Phone Name, etc are exchanged **in plaintext**

 *Start of transfer*